LIHPC-Computational-Geometry/validity-first-polycube-labeling/README.md

 ```

 1. In the right panel, click on "Compute graph-cuts labeling" to generate de default initial labeling
-1. If the labeling in invalid*, try the "Auto fix validity" button, which loop over manual operators whose button is just above
+1. If the labeling in invalid*, try the "Auto fix validity" button, which loop over manual operators whose buttons are just above
-1. If not all boundaries are monotone*, try "Auto fix monotonicity", which loop over manual operators whose button is just above
+1. If not all boundaries are monotone*, try "Auto fix monotonicity", which loop over manual operators whose buttons are just above
 1. In the menu bar, click on "File" > "Save as", choose a location and a filename, and select "txt" as extension to export the per-surface-triangle labeling.

 *Not the case with the provided B0 model.